maghoff/mustachio/README.md

 Note that streams must have an encoding set.
 If the streams emit binary data rather than text strings, the template rendering will fail.

-### Mix ###
-The power of Mustachio comes from combining these building blocks.
-It works perfectly well to specify a function that returns a promise which resolves to a generator that yields functions which ... etc, etc.

-See the [file-browser][file-browser] example for an effective use of this.